ngrandrei/devops-bootcamp/Module_8-CICD_with_Jenkins/README.md

 `ssh -i "~/Downloads/key.pem" ubuntu@publiciphere`

 2. Install Docker
 `sudo apt update`
 `sudo apt install docker.io`

-`sudo groupadd docker` create a group called docker in case it's not created atomatically in installing docker `sudo usermod -aG docker ${USER}` add your user (ubuntu in this case) to that group in order to execute docker commands without sudo
+`sudo groupadd docker` create a group called docker in case it's not created atomatically in installing docker.
+`sudo usermod -aG docker ${USER}` add your user (ubuntu in this case) to that group in order to execute docker commands without sudo.

     and exit and reconnect to the EC2 through ssh